loomio/loomio-deploy/README.md

 ```

 ## Try it out
-visit your hostname in your browser and hopefully you'll see a login screen.
+visit your hostname in your browser. something like `https://loomio.example.com`.

-visit /users/sign_up and create a user account.

-testing it all
-start a group with /start_group
-you should get an email
-login, create two windows and test live update
-invite a fake email to your group, login as that user and start a discussion, you should get a notification email
+You should see a login screen, but instead sign up at `https://loomio.example.com/users/sign_up`

+## Test the functionality
+Test that email is working by visiting `https://loomio.example.com/users/password/new` and get a password reset link sent to you.

-login with two tabs on the same page, you should see live update work.
+Test that live update works with two tabs on the same discussion, write a comment in one, and it should appear in the other.
+Test that you can upload files into a thread.
+Test that you can reply by email.
 test that proposal closing soon works.
-test file upload.

 todo:
  remove start_group path.